brokyo/seeker_ii/README.md

 Seeker is the center of my studio and connects to the things I regularly use.
 If you're reading this, you likely use them too.
 Eurorack via i2c (Crow, TXO, Just Friends, W/, Disting EX), OSC for visual apps like TouchDesigner, and MIDI for external equipment.

 It's intended to travel with you and scale to what you have on hand.
-I've been relentless about the user-experience and I hope that it's easy to pick up but deep enough to always surprise.
+I've been relentless about the user-experience and I hope that it's easy to pick up but deep enough to always spark something new.

 ## Requirements